 It is the surface tension between two fluids.
 It is a good indicator of oil quality and it should be high.
 Low IFT indicates sludges and deterioration.
 IFT helps in determining polar contamination.

-New Transformer before commissioning:0.035 N/m
+New Transformer before commissioning | 0.035 N/m |

 Standard values:

-Low density and low viscosity for better heat transfer.
+ldeal Transformer oil must have low density and low viscosity for better heat transfer.
 Low pour point to avoid solidification.
 High flash point for fire resistance.
 High BDV for high voltage application.
 High Resistivity for better insulation resistance.
 Good arc quenching properties and lastly should be Non-toxic.